 Officer W. Kirkland removes illegal signs from Turner Hill Road.

 Violation - Structural damage.

 Violation - Mattress in front yard.

-How Do I report a complaint to the City of Stonecrest Code Enforcement Division?
+How do I report a complaint to the City of Stonecrest Code Enforcement Department?

 Can I remain anonymous when reporting a code enforcement violation?